spifm/pm4py-llm/README.md

 - `discovery.temporal_profile`: 1 to enable the generation of a temporal profile, 0 to disable it
 - `llm.hugging_face_api_key`: API key to use the Hugging Face API for the LLM model
 - `llm.model_name`: name of the LLM model to use
+- `llm.context`: context to be used for the LLM model
 - `llm.petri_net`: configuration for analyzing an abstraction of Petri Net
     - `enabled`: 1 to enable the analysis, 0 to disable it
     - `max_tokens`: maximum number of tokens to be used in the analysis of the Petri Net